camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 = Acknowledgments

-We want to acknowledge Oliver Hunt for his review from an ARM64e security perspective, Jens Maurer for wording assistance, and the P2786 authors for valuable feedback.
+We would like to thank Oliver Hunt for his review from an ARM64e security perspective, Jens Maurer for wording assistance, and the P2786 authors for valuable feedback.